Heucheras: Versatile, Colorful Natives

 There are approximately 50 species in the genus Heuchera.
 All are natives of North America and Mexico.
 Natural habitats range from rocky cliff faces on California's coastal islands, where you'll find H. maxima, to seeps of North Carolina's Great Smoky Mountains, home of H. americana.
 Few of the species are grown as ornamental perennials.
 But there are now many hybrids and selections of them.

 Because Heuchera species come from different climates and habitats, there are many regional distinctions.
 In the West, coral-flowered H. sanguinea is native to Arizona, New Mexico and Mexico and is very successful and popular in gardens there.
 It won't tolerate the extreme heat and humidity in the Southeast, however.
-In that region, two of the best are H. villosa var. macrorhiza (pale green leaves and late-blooming tiny white flowers) and H. americana, the rock geranium (green mottled with white leaves and greenish white to purplish flowers).
+In that region, two of the best are H. villosa var. macrorhiza (pale green leaves and late-blooming tiny white flowers) an, the rock geranium (green mottled with white leaves and greenish white to purplish flowers).

 Beyond guesswork and experimentation based on hybrid parents' native ranges, it's hard to know exactly where different heucheras will grow well.
 Most garden varieties have not been tested nationally.
 According to Horticulture Director Bart O'Brien at Rancho Santa Ana Botanic Garden, Claremont, California, "People are experimenting with heucheras now more than ever, seeing what's available and learning what grows best for them."